Pariyat/TFmyValentine-cotw/README.md

 This notebook use TensorFlow, Pandas, NumPy and PyPlot.
 Pandas, NumPy and Pyplot can be installed by PIP.
 Run <code>pip install numpy pandas matplotlib</code> in terminal.
-For TensorFlow, please refeer to the [official documentation]. (https://www.tensorflow.org/get_started/os_setup)
+For TensorFlow, please refeer to the [official documentation.] (https://www.tensorflow.org/get_started/os_setup)

 ### Running